The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Kullback--Leibler Risk Bounds

-where $\mathbb{E}$ denotes an expectation with respect to the data distribution. \end{lemma} Proof of Lemma~\ref{lm:information} can be found in Appendix~\ref{app:information}.
-Thus, the resultant bounds from this lemma determine whether the Bayes estimator $\hat p_n$ converges to the true density $p_{\Omega_0}$ in the Kullback--Leibler sense in expectation.
-Taking $\epsilon=1/n$, the upper and lower bounds of $R_n$ are a function of two things: the sample size $n$, and the prior measure of the Kullback--Leibler information neighborhood $A_{\epsilon}$ of true $\Omega_0$.
-Since the horseshoe prior has higher mass near the true parameter than any prior that is bounded above when the true parameter is zero, the graphical horseshoe estimator has smaller upper and lower bounds on $R_n$ when the true precision matrix is sparse.
+Taking $\epsilon=1/n$, the upper bound of $R_n$ is a function of two things: the sample size $n$, and the prior measure of the Kullback--Leibler information neighborhood $A_{\epsilon}$ of true $\Omega_0$.
+Since the horseshoe prior has higher mass near the true parameter than any prior that is bounded above when the true parameter is zero, the graphical horseshoe estimator has a smaller upper bound on $R_n$ when the true precision matrix is sparse.
 The result is summarized in the following theorem.

 \begin{theorem} Suppose the true sampling model is $y \sim \textnormal{Normal}(\mathbf{0}, \Omega_0)$.
 Let $\sigma_{ij0}$ denote the $ij$th element of the true covariance matrix $\Sigma_0$, and $\omega_{ij0}$ denote the $ij$th element of the true precision matrix $\Omega_0$.
 Suppose that $\sum_{i,j}\sigma_{ij0}=Mp$ where M is a constant.
 That is, the summation of all elements in $\Sigma_0$ grows linearly with the number of features $p$.
 Suppose that an Euclidean cube in the neighborhood of $\Omega_0$ with $(\omega_{ij0}-2/Mn^{1/2}p, \omega_{ij0}+2/Mn^{1/2}p)$ on each dimension lies in the cone of positive definite matrices $\mathcal{S}_p$.
-Then $-\frac{1}{n}-\frac{1}{n}\textnormal{log} \, \nu(A_{1/n}) \leq R_n \leq \frac{1}{n}-\frac{1}{n}\textnormal{log} \, \nu(A_{1/n})$ for all $n$, and:
+Then $ R_n \leq \frac{1}{n}-\frac{1}{n}\textnormal{log} \, \nu(A_{1/n})$ for all $n$, and: